PDX-LearningThroughMobbing/mob20210527/README.md

 ## Project Description
 Things we want to do (Capture the concepts people would like to work on or learn about tonight):

--
--
+- Combine
+- async - in a non url context
--
+- camera access

 Project description (What we will do):

+Single page app that transforms an image on tap - rotate

+The transform must be perfomed on a background thread (aync)

+If time allows, take a new picture with the camera.

+iPhone - SwiftUI

-Come up with a simple (can be done in an hour and a half) project that hits as many of those concepts as possible:
+Come up with a simple (can be done in an hour and a half) project that hits as many of those concepts as possible.

 What done looks like: